IntelLabs/vdms/docs/guides/VDMS-mTLS-Support.md

 | `client_cert_file` | Local path to the client CSR for secure communication         |
 | `client_key_file`  | Local path to the client private key for secure communication |

-With the mTLS support, there are a few limitations.
+With the mTLS support, there are a few limitations:

 * If `ca_cert_file` is not set, client authentication will be disabled.
 * Both `client_cert_file` and `client_key_file` must be specified together, not one and not the other.